SCRT-HQ/VaporShell/docs/glossary/Add-VSAutoScalingPlansScalingPlanPredefinedScalingMetricSpecification.md

----
-layout: glossary
-title: Add-VSAutoScalingPlansScalingPlanPredefinedScalingMetricSpecification
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSAutoScalingPlansScalingPlanPredefinedScalingMetricSpecification

 ## SYNOPSIS
-Adds an AWS::AutoScalingPlans::ScalingPlan.PredefinedScalingMetricSpecification resource property to the template
+Adds an AWS::AutoScalingPlans::ScalingPlan.PredefinedScalingMetricSpecification resource property to the template.
+PredefinedScalingMetricSpecification is a subproperty of TargetTrackingConfiguration: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-autoscalingplans-scalingplan-targettrackingconfiguration.html that specifies a customized scaling metric for a target tracking configuration to use with AWS Auto Scaling.

 ## SYNTAX